Who's Afraid of Virginia Woolf?: Reality and illusion

 The distinction between truth and illusion is at times deliberately unclear.
-The existence of the child, the "murder" by George of his parents, or Honey’s "pregnancy" may be illusions, but they still have a reality to the characters.
+The existence of the child, the "murder" by George of his parents, or Honey's "pregnancy" may be illusions, but they seem real to the characters.
 Illusions may be exorcised in the play, but no truth or apparent reality is supplied in its place.
-"All truth", George says, "[becomes] relative".
+"All truth", George says, " relative".

 Critique of societal expectations

 Christopher Bigsby asserts that this play opposes the idea of a perfect American family and societal expectations as it "attacks the false optimism and myopic confidence of modern society".
 Albee takes a heavy-handed approach to displaying this contrast, making examples of every character and their expectations of the people around them.
-Societal norms of the 1950s consisted of a nuclear family, two parents and two (or more) children.
-This conception was picturesque in the idea that the father was the breadwinner, the mother a housewife, and the children well-behaved.
+Societal norms of the 1950s consisted of a nuclear family: two parents and two (or more) children.
+This conception was picturesque in the idea that the father was the breadwinner, the mother a homemaker, and the children well-behaved.

 Who's Afraid of Virginia Woolf? smashes these conventions and shows realistic families that are far from perfect and possibly ruined.
 The families of Honey and Martha were dominated by their fathers, with no sign of a mother figure in their lives.
 George and Martha's chance at a perfect family was ruined by infertility and George's failure to become a prominent figure at the university.

 Inspirations

 Title

+The play's title alludes to the English novelist Virginia Woolf.
+She died by suicide at age 59 in 1941.
+She left behind a note in which she expressed love for her husband Leonard Woolf and sorrow for the anguish she was causing him.
+Twenty years later, playwright Edward Albee corresponded with him, asking permission to use his late wife's name in the title of a new play, according to literary critic Leon Edel, an acquaintance of Leonard Woolf.
+Woolf granted permission, according to Edel.

-The play's title, which alludes to the English novelist Virginia Woolf, is also a reference to the song "Who's Afraid of the Big Bad Wolf?" from Walt Disney's animated version of The Three Little Pigs.
+Edward Albee's title also pokes fun at the song "Who's Afraid of the Big Bad Wolf?" from Walt Disney's animated version of The Three Little Pigs.
 Because the rights to the Disney song are expensive, most stage versions, and the film, have Martha sing to the tune of "Here We Go Round the Mulberry Bush", a melody that fits the meter fairly well and is in the public domain.
 In the first few moments of the play, it is revealed that someone sang the song earlier in the evening at a party, although who first sang it (Martha or some other anonymous party guest) remains unclear.
 Martha repeatedly needles George over whether he found it funny.

 Albee described the inspiration for the title: